3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue.md

 ## Different versions of mboot.c32

-File with this name is a part of [Syslinux](https://wiki.syslinux.org/wiki/index.php?title=Mboot.c32).
+File with this name is a part of [SYSLINUX](https://wiki.syslinux.org/wiki/index.php?title=Mboot.c32).
 It is responsible for loading images using Multiboot specification.
-During our research, we tried to use `mboot.c32` from different versions of Syslinux.
+During our research, we tried to use `mboot.c32` from different versions of SYSLINUX.

 ESXi uses its own version, which implements Mutiboot (we first though that this is a typo, but it isn't) protocol.
-As the name suggests, it is a mutated variant of Multiboot :) Do not try to start ESXi with Syslinux's modules as they will not work.
+As the name suggests, it is a mutated variant of Multiboot :) Do not try to start ESXi with SYSLINUX's modules as they will not work.

 ## Source code and debug info